carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 ## Packages

-In the previous episode, we showed how to convert a simple Python script into a reusable module by bundling up different parts of the script into functions.
+In the previous lesson, we showed how to convert a simple Python script into a reusable module by bundling up different parts of the script into functions.
 However, as our project grows, we may find it beneficial to spread the functionality of our project over multiple files.
 Separating logically distinct units of code into their own files